ethereum/ethereum.js/docs/docs/guides/18_migration_viem/index.md

 ### Hashing

-When migrating code that computes Keccak-256 hashes, you'll need to update from Web3.js's utility methods:
+When migrating code that computes Keccak-256 hashes, you'll need to update from Web3.js's utility method:

 ```
 // keccak256 method with broader input support in web3.js